hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 # Secured asset transfer in Fabric

 This tutorial will demonstrate how an asset can be represented and traded between organizations in a Hyperledger Fabric blockchain channel, while keeping details of the asset and transaction private using private data.
-Each on-chain asset is a non-fungible token (NFT) that represents a specific asset having certain immutable metadata properties (such as size and color) with a unique owner.
+Each on-chain asset is a non-fungible token (NFT) that represents a specific asset having certain immutable properties (such as size and color) with a unique owner.
 When the owner wants to sell the asset, both parties need to agree to the same price before the asset is transferred.
 The private asset transfer smart contract enforces that only the owner of the asset can transfer the asset.
 In the course of this tutorial, you will learn how Fabric features such as state based endorsement, private data, and access control come together to provide secured transactions that are both private and verifiable.

 This tutorial will deploy the [secured asset transfer sample](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-secured-agreement/chaincode-go) to demonstrate how to transfer a private asset between two organizations without publicly sharing data.
 You should have completed the task
 [Install Samples, Binaries, and Docker Images](../install.html#install-samples-binaries-and-docker-images).